 3.7 Is there an appeals process for final disposition?
 (Ivan Rasskazov, APCall1, 11:17 chat) Discussed ICANN appreciates this question.
 As noted during the APCall1, the process for handling disagreement among the Advisory Panel will be discussed.
 Staff proposes that if a definition, topic, or particular metric(s) are particularly contentious, we should consider seeking broader input on it to ensure a fully- informed decision is reached.
 3.8 Consider the fact that ICANN's Open Data initiative pilot might replace this current project as the mechanism that surfaces the metrics selected by the Advisory Panel.
 The metrics that we idenfity would - via an API - be pulled and presented in real time, in the right form, without any further staff intervention.
 This would apply to data generated by ICANN, which falls within the Open Data Initiative scope.
-If, in fact, we select indicators requiring data external to ICANN, we would need to track that quite carefully. ( Steve DelBianco, AP 12 Mar) Active ICANN appreciates this feedback and has added it to the list of preliminary discussion topics for the Advisory Panel.
+If, in fact, we select indicators requiring data external to ICANN, we would need to track that quite carefully. ( Steve DelBianco, AP 12 Mar) Active ICANN appreciates this feedback.
+The Marketplace Indicator project lead commits to keeping on top of the ODI project developments, and will consider opportunities for synergy when charting its short to mid-term plans.
 3.9 One of the most important things to garner trust in this Marketplace Indicators effort is for people to be able to reproduce the information by having open access to the underlying data.
 If we obtain data from a third- party, could we then trust data that cannot be accessed in its raw form?
 Caution should be applied before buying data.
 Buying data should be put on as a second tier to-do, i.e. only if there are very clear priorities that cannot be dealt with with internal data because there is potentially an issue with trust which comes through the (lack of) reproduceability (Jay Daley, AP 12 Mar) Discussed During discussions with the Advisory Panel to arrive upon V1.0 metrics, ICANN is clear in stating that it is open to evaluating potential external metrics as long as these are relevant, recurring, reliable and rigorous datasets.